Table of Contents

-Real-time payments — payments that are initiated and settled nearly instantaneously — are taking off.
+Real-time payments that are initiated and settled nearly instantaneously are taking off.
 According to GrandView Research, the global real-time payments market was valued at $10.64 billion in 2020 and will expand at a CAGR of 33 percent between 2021 and 2028.

-What the analysts didn’t write—but is true—is that real time payments can be a boon to the auto financing segment, and in more than one way.
+What the analysts didn’t write but are true is that real-time payments can be a boon to the auto financing segment in more than one way.

 A Real-Time Refresher Course

 Before delving into this further, here are a few real-time payments basics.
 Real-time payments are facilitated by a real-time payments rail or digital infrastructure.
 In an ideal world, real-time payment networks are online to process transfers 24 hours a day, seven days a week, 365 days a year no exceptions for weekends and holidays.

 In the U.S., The Clearing House’s RTP network is the most prominent example of a real-time payments network.
 FedNow, the Federal Reserve’s iteration of a real-time solution, will also meet the definition of a real-time payments network.
 It is expected to launch in 2023.

 Rails and definitions notwithstanding, going with the real-time payments flow offers a wealth of advantages to auto financing companies.
 Notably, it improves their ability to satisfy customer expectations and maximize their own profit potential.